6 more deaths from COVID-19 in the last 24 hours

 Related Articles

-The Ministry of Health in Albania reported 6 more deaths related to the coronavirus in the last 24 hours: three citizens from Tirana, one citizen from Berat, one citizen from Elbasan, from the ages 65 to 88 years old, and the radiologist from Kavaja Hiqmet Musta, who was 73 years old.
-The national death tally is now 1,170.
-According to the official data, after 2,682 tests, 574 people resulted positive with coronavirus, while 557 recovered from the virus.
-The total number of active cases is 23,276.
-Tirana continues to be the worst-hit city, with 13,356 active cases.
-Until the 4th of January the curfew in force is from 20:30 to 06:00.
+The Ministry of Health in Albania reported 6 more deaths related to the coronavirus in the last 24 hours, with overall 185 more positive cases, after 1,281 tests.
+Also, 348 citizens have recovered from the virus in the last day.
+The deaths were recorded in Tirana, Fier, Peqin, Lezhë, Përmet, and Kruja, and the victims' age varies between 59 and 76 years old.
+The national death tally is now 1,199.
+The total number of active cases is 23,428.
+Tirana continues to be the worst-hit city, with 13,577 active cases.
+Until today the curfew in force is from 20:30 to 06:00, while from tomorrow the curfew will be from 22:00 to 06:00.
 The gatherings of more than 10 people will continue to be prohibited.

 Here’s a list of the active cases in each city: